html-graph/html-graph.github.io/content/features/virtual-scroll.md

 ### EventsConfig {#events-config}

-Here's your table with the formatting preserved exactly as requested:

 | Name                   | Type                    | Description                                           | Required | Default      |
 |------------------------|-------------------------|-------------------------------------------------------|----------|--------------|
 | `onBeforeNodeAttached` | `(nodeId: any) => void` | Function called just before node is attached to DOM   | no       | `() => void` |